Ned Rorem: 1974–1999: Pulitzer and Curtis

 In 1974 Rorem and Holmes bought a summer house in Nantucket, Massachusetts.
 His time there was generally peaceful and he later remarked that "I wrote Air Music, made pies, felt no competition, was content".
 There Rorem worked on seven different commissions concurrently between 1974 and 1975 for the American Bicentennial.
 One of these was Air Music: Ten Etudes for Orchestra for Thomas Schippers with the Cincinnati Symphony Orchestra, where each movement was limited to different combinations of instruments.
 Air Music would win the Pulitzer Prize for Music in 1976; Rorem later noted his surprise from the award, having been convinced that his music would not be accepted by "those stuffy Pulitzer people".
 Other major works of this time include the 1977 orchestral suite Sunday Morning, inspired by the poem of the same name by Wallace Stevens.

 Rorem accepted his third teaching post in 1980 at the Curtis Institute, his alma mater, where he headed the composition department with David Loeb until 2001.
-His students at Curtis included Daron Hagen and Jennifer Higdon.
+His students at Curtis included Daron Hagen and David Horne; outside of Curtis, he taught Roger Briggs.
 During this time, Rorem's pace of composition did not diminish.
 He wrote compositions for varied genres, including The Santa Fe Songs (1980) song cycle for baritone and piano quartet and the String Symphony (1985), a recording of which by the Atlanta Symphony Orchestra won the 1989 Grammy Award for Best Orchestral Recording.

 In 1993, Rorem wrote the Piano Concerto No. 4 for Left Hand and Orchestra for his Curtis colleague with an injured right hand, Gary Graffman.
 The following year, his earlier opera Miss Julie was revived at the Manhattan School of Music Opera Theater.
 For the 1997 New York Festival of Song, Rorem wrote the large-scale song cycle Evidence of Things Not Seen, described as his "masterwork" by Daniel Lewis in the Times.
 A deeply personal work, the composition included settings of 36 texts by 24 poets, split into three larger sections: "Beginnings" for optimistic and forward-looking songs, "Middles" exploring coming of age and the devastation of war, as well as the final "Ends" that concerns death, particularly Rorem's friends killed by AIDS.
 With an hour and a half duration, it called for a soprano, mezzo-soprano, tenor, and baritone with piano accompaniment.
 The music critic Peter G. Davis called it "one of the musically richest, most exquisitely fashioned, most voice-friendly collections of songs", while Rorem himself lauded it as his best work.
 His partner Holmes died in 1999, after having lived with Rorem for 32 years.